ckaestne/seai/assignments/I3_requirements_risks.md

 Second, think back to the world vs machine discussion in class.
 Consider one of the critical requirements of the system (REQ), based on the system-level goals that you derived earlier.
 What assumptions about the environment (ENV) do you need to rely on to achieve this requirement?
 What are the responsibilities (SPEC) of the machine components (both AI and non-AI) that are needed to establish REQ in conjunction with ENV?

 Third, think about what could go wrong and analyze one possible risk with fault tree analysis.
 First identify a requirement violation (risk) to analyze – this might come from brainstorming or more systematically analyzing the requirements and environment assumptions above.
 Start with the top event being a violation of a requirement and break it into intermediate and basic events (which may correspond to a violation of an environmental assumption or an AI component failing to satisfy its specification).
 List possible causes of the system-level failure by identifying minimal cut sets.
-Design strategies for mitigating the risks of potential failures and incorporate them into the fault tree.
+Design at least two strategies for mitigating the risks of potential failures and incorporate them into the fault tree.
 Mitigation strategies will typically be at the system level, outside of the AI component itself, and will reduce the risk of the requirement violation.
 Briefly explain how each suggested mitigation strategy can (partially for fully) address the risk.

 ## Deliverable